 Members of the retail industry, both suppliers and individual retailers, are always looking for ways to gain a competitive advantage.
 Back in 1998, the implementation of Reduced Space Symbology (RSS) was introduced.
 Since proven successful, RSS has become an advantage to industries and has changed the way the industry looks at pharmaceutical products and grocery items.

 RSS is a family of linear symbologies introduced by the UCC for small, space-constrained applications.
-RSS was developed to provide users with features that address specific space limitation and application needs.
+RSS was developed to provide users with features that address specific space limitations and application needs.
 RSS allows encoding of up to 74 characters of data, all of which can be captured at the Point-of-Sale.
 Of the seven different formats of RSS, four are designed specifically for use in Retail PoS.
 They include:

 - RSS Expanded